 Combine exploration of ancient cities, temples and palaces, breathtaking mountain ranges and thundering waterfalls.
 Go wild in one of Asia's finest game parks and immerse yourself in local life and culture.
 Get to know the real Nepal!

 Friday.
 Welcome to Kathmandu and the start of your holiday!
 You’ll be met and transferred to your hotel where you will receive a welcome drink and a briefing about your trip.

 Nepal's capital Kathmandu is a fascinating blend of old and new and the largest and most cosmopolitan city in Nepal.
-This morning we visit Boudhanath stupa, a beautiful Buddhist worship site with spinning prayer wheels and prostrating pilgrims.
+This morning we visit Bodhnath stupa, a beautiful Buddhist worship site with spinning prayer wheels and prostrating pilgrims.
 Our next stop is the ancient city of Bhaktapur, Nepal’s cultural gem which has maintained its traditional lifestyle and is famous for its pottery.
-We explore Bhaktapur’s beautiful Durbar Square and visit local families to see Ju Ju Dhau (yoghurt) being made and to try our hand at pottery making.
-Our final stop is Patan, the old Newari city with a historic Durbar Square.
+We explore Bhaktapur’s beautiful Durbar Square and visit Pottery Square we can try our hand at pottery making.
+Our final stop is Patan, the old Newari city with a historic Durbar Square full of temples.
 This evening enjoy dinner and a cultural Nepali dance performance.